Texas Layoffs — November 2009

 Largest Layoffs

-The biggest impact was at Sitel Corporation - Longview at its Longview facility, reporting 272 affected workers.
+The largest notice was filed by Sitel Corporation - Longview at its Longview facility, reporting 272 affected workers.
 Sitel Corporation - Longview followed with 250 workers.

 Trend & Outlook